dddrrreee/cs140e-23win/donate.md

     Note: this paypal method doesn't give a tax write-off.
 On the other hand, there is zero administrative overhead, so the money goes right to the students.

-(We're happy to send a photo of the receipt and food;
-    or add a "sponsors" list if that is useful) I can also provide btc or eth links.
+    We're happy to send a photo of the receipt and food; or add a "sponsors" list if that is useful.
+(I can also provide btc or eth links.)

-  - For larger amounts where a tax write off is needed: email directly (engler@stanford.edu) and we'll start the gift donation process through official Stanford channels.
+  - For larger amounts where a tax write off is needed: email directly (engler@stanford.edu) to start the gift donation process through official Stanford channels.
 One caveat: after some of the recent scandals you might have seen in the news, gift donations have become a several month affair.
 (E.g., Meta donated last year and it took about 3 months.)

   - We also take interesting equipment donations!
-Anything with a datasheet and 60+ quantities is potentially interesting.
+Anything with a datasheet and 60+ quantities is potentially useful.

 As always, all 140E class course materials are provided, free, in our github repo, so helping this class helps others, too.